bcornelusse/ELEC0447-analysis-power-systems/lecture4.md

 The ideal model is complemented by elements
 - $X\_m$ that models the magnetizing inductance
 - $X\_{leakage, i}$ that models the flux not captured by the core on side $i$
-- $R\_{core}$ that models eddy current and hysteresis losses, i.e. losses in the iron core
+- $R\_{core}$ that models eddy current and hysteresis losses, i.e., losses in the iron core
 - $R\_{1}$ and $R\_{2}$ that model (coil) copper losses

-Parameters are either given in the datasheet or obtained by open-circuit and short-cirtuit tests.
+Parameters are either given in the datasheet or obtained by open-circuit and short-circuit tests.

 Laminated core to decrease losses.

 ---

-The excitation current, sum of the currents in $R\_{core}$ and $X\_m$, is often neglected, leading to a simpler non-ideal model, and the series impedances can be transferred from one side to the other:
+The excitation current, the sum of the currents in $R\_{core}$ and $X\_m$, is often neglected, leading to a simpler non-ideal model, and the series impedances can be transferred from one side to the other:

 .grid[
 .kol-1-2[.center.width-90[![](figures/non-ideal-transformer-2.png)]]